rebirth112/pygame-drum-machine/README.md

-# pygame-drum-machine
+# Python PyGame Drum Machine

-# credits to freecodecamp.org for the tutorial
+As part of the freecodecamp.org video, I created this drum machine with the help of a video tutorial.